JacobBITLABS/JacobBITLABS.github.io/_projects/1_project.md

 of microservices is described.
 Both the theoretical and practical parts is described in detail.
 All in all giving a working solution, a platform, to the problem statement that this thesis is all about.

-The thesis was graded 12 (ETCS A).
+The thesis was graded 12 (ETCS mark A).